 How Does an Intraoral Camera Work?

 With the advancement of intraoral cameras, the LEDs can be auto-focused, and images can be clicked with just one touch.
 It offers up to 100x magnification, and the angle views range from 0 to 90 degrees, leaving no corner unviewed.
-These images can also be stored on cloud-based storage for future reference.

 Benefits of an Intraoral Camera